After I completed the listicle of some Must-Try Hokkien Mee In Singapore, I thought I should just go ahead with Prawn Noodles. #truestory

 This Prawn Noodle stall is listed in the Michelin Bib Gourmand.

-The stall used to be known as “Noo Cheng Adam Road Big Prawn Mee” till it changed name to a more generic-sounding “Fresh Taste Big Prawn Noodle”.
+The stall used to be known as “Noo Cheng Adam Road Big Prawn Mee”, changed name to a more generic-sounding “Fresh Taste Big Prawn Noodle”, then to Zion Road Big Prawn Noodles.
 This is most possibly to prevent confusion with the brother’s stall at Adam Road Food Centre.

 Cooked for hours with pork ribs and prawn heads, the broth was incredibly tasty (and I don’t get MSG attacks after).